Dynamic Cheap Talk without Feedback: Main Results

 Fix \(\lambda \in \Delta(M)\) and an equilibrium payoff \(e \in \mathcal{E}(\mu,\lambda)\).
 Let \(\{p_m\}_{m \in M} \in \Sigma(\mu,\lambda)\) and \(\kappa: M \to \Delta(A)\) denote posterior beliefs and a response rule that induce \(e\).

-We construct a strategy profile $(\sigma^*, \tau^*)$.
-Play is divided into consecutive blocks of length $N$.\footnote{Block strategies are commonly used in the analysis of uniform equilibria under imperfect monitoring to detect deviations via statistical tests; see, e.g., \cite{Lehrer1990,lehrer1992two,fudenberg1991approximate,tomala1999nash,deb2016uniform}.} At the start of each block, players discard past play and restart.
-For any rational $\lambda$, choose $N$ such that $N \lambda(m)$ is an integer for all $m \in M$.
+We construct a strategy profile $(\sigma^*,\tau^*)$.
+Play is divided into consecutive blocks of length $N$.\footnote{Block strategies are commonly used in the analysis of uniform equilibria under imperfect monitoring to detect deviations via statistical tests; see, e.g., \cite{Lehrer1990,lehrer1992two,fudenberg1991approximate,tomala1999nash,deb2016uniform}.} At the start of each block, only the receiver's quota counters are reset; prescribed play otherwise continues according to the strategies described below.
+For any rational $\lambda$, choose $N$ such that $N \lambda(m)$ is an integer for every $m \in M$.\footnote{For irrational $\lambda$, the result follows by approximation with rational distributions.}

-\textbf{Sender's strategy}: In every period, the sender induces the posterior beliefs \(\{p_m\}_{m\in M}\), so that the joint distribution over states and messages matches the corresponding static outcome.
+\textbf{Sender's strategy}: The sender's strategy is constructed to induce the same posterior beliefs ${\{p_m\}}_{m\in M}$ in every period.
+This ensures that, at every period, the joint distribution over states and messages matches the corresponding static outcome.